naturalis/naturalis-icon-font/README.md

 - load font into website
 - use html and css to display them on your website.

+The SVG files in this repro are created using Adobe Illustrator by saving every artboard to a SVG file.
+It's also possible to edit or adjust SVG files using Inkscape.
+But don't combine workflows, or you risk losing work when Adobe Illustrator overwrites your custom SVG files.

 You can use online recourses to convert and combine SVG files into a font, notably:
 - https://icomoon.io/